Planning Next Year's Technology Budget Realistically

 Grow (new initiatives).
 New features, new products, new automation, the things that make it onto the roadmap slide.
 This is genuinely the smallest bucket in a realistic budget, often 20-30%, and that's fine.
 Grow spend compounds much better when Run and Fix aren't quietly failing underneath it.

-Why most budgets get this backwards
+Why do most technology budgets get this backwards?

 Technology budget planning done honestly treats Run as the floor, not the leftover.
 If Run and Fix together would consume the whole budget, that's real information: it means last year's initiatives were underfunded on maintenance, and next year's plan needs to either secure more budget or explicitly reduce scope, not just hope the debt stays quiet another year.